Cosmology in holographic non-minimal derivative coupling theory: constraints from inflation and variation of gravitational constant: Acknowledgments

 \section{Acknowledgments}

 This research project is supported by Mahidol University (grant no. MRC-MGR 04/2565).
-BG is supported by the Royal Society-Newton Advanced Fellowship (NAF-R2-180874) and the NRCT (the previous Thailand Research Fund) grant no. DBG6280003.
 PB is supported by a DPST scholarship.
 CK is funded by University of Phayao research grant no. FF64-RIM07.